-Application deadline: December 1 to be admitted for fall semester.
-We do not admit new students for the spring semester.
+Application deadline: December 1 to be admitted for the Fall semester.

 In addition to the general requirements required by the Graduate School, the social psychology program requires the following:

 - Psychology/sociology background - In order for us to be able to issue an offer of admission, you must have taken a minimum of 18 credits at the undergraduate level in either psychology or sociology.
 You do not have to be a sociology or psychology major to be eligible for admission.
 However, if you are not, we would like for you to be able to demonstrate some background in a closely related field (aside from the 18 credits in psych or soc mentioned above).

 In addition, we would like for you to have taken at least 6 credits in sociology or psychology (i.e. 18 credits in one field, 6 credits in the other).
 You can be admitted without these 6 undergraduate credits, but you must make up this requirement while in the program by taking 1 graduate-level course.
 This is an “admission requirement deferred,” and this 1 graduate-level course will not count toward the Ph.D.

 - GRE - For the current round of application, GRE scores are optional, and not required.
 As a program we do look at GRE scores when they are submitted, but we are not obsessed with test scores.
 We conduct a holistic review of all application materials.
 GRE scores are only one of many pieces of information we hope to learn about you.
 If you have GRE scores that are lower than seems desirable, but you do have other accomplishments to show for and fit well with our program, by all means: Do apply!